06. Right click Pan-Zoom-Rotate command does not function correctly

 Solution:

-First, check your coordinates of the node point in question to see what they are currently values.
+Start by checking the coordinates of a node point in the model to see what are the currently values.

-Step #1: Place cursor on the node point in question
+Step #1: Place cursor on a node point.

 Step #2: Press Keyboard F3 button for details about that one node point.

-Note, AutoPIPE has know limitations (click here) that must be adhered to when modeling..
+Next, AutoPIPE has known limitations (click here) that must be adhered to when modeling.
 Models that violate these current limits will exhibit strange behavior with commands not working as designed, graphics not appearing correctly, and results that should not be trusted.
 Always use AutoPIPE within these limits.

 Workaround: